liferay/lexicon-site/src/pages/docs/patterns/colors.md

 ---
 title: "Color palette"
-description: "Color palette definition and usage."
+description: "Color palette defines a set of colors to be used in the system.
+Each of the colors has a meaning and a purpose to create a robust a design system."
 layout: "guide"
 weight: 1
 ---

 ### Description

-Color palette defines a set of colors to be used in the system.
-Each of the colors has a meaning and a purpose to create a robust a design system.
+{$page.description}

 ### Usage